From literary fiction to mysteries & thrillers, Book of the Month Club has it all. Discover every title chosen by Book of the Month in 2020.

 BOOK OF THE MONTH 2020 SELECTIONS

 One day, a mother in Nigeria opens her door to find the dead body of her son.
 Starting with Vivek Oji’s death, Akwaeke Emezi slowly unravels the explanation of why and how he died.
 Born to a distant Nigerian father and a loving Indian mother, Vivek has always struggled with his identity.
 He feels closest to his cousin Osita, who struggles to understand her cousin’s crisis.
-Exploring otherness and identity with sharp social commentary, The Death of Vivek Oji is one of the most talked-about new releases.
-Read more →
+Exploring otherness and identity with sharp social commentary, The Death of Vivek Oji will be one of the most talked-about August 2020 book releases.

 While vacationing at a home rental in a remote part of Long Island, a white couple is surprised when a Black couple shows up claiming to be the homeowners.
 They say they are fleeing from a mass blackout and disaster in New York City.
-Most reviewers found this genre-bending family drama thrilling but I could not force myself past the horrible walking thesaurus of an intro to even start on the suspenseful storyline.
-Read more →
+Most reviewers found this genre-bending family drama thrilling.
+I could not force myself past the horrible walking thesaurus of an intro to even start on the suspenseful storyline.
+You’ll have to see for yourself if you choose this book for your October pick.

 Benson and Mike have hit a crossroads in their relationship, not sure why they are still together.
-When he finds out his estranged father is dying, Mike rushes to his side in Osaka.
+When he finds out his estranged father is dying, Mike rushes to his father’s side in Osaka.
 Mike’s departure leaves Benson stuck with Mike’s strict Japanese mother Mitsuko, in an arrangement that strangely enough helps Benson clarify what he wants in life.
+Book of the Month calls it funny and heartbreaking but warns that the author doesn’t use quotation marks.

 Writers & Lovers